Radial M\"untz-Sz\'asz Networks: Neural Architectures with Learnable Power Bases for Multidimensional Singularities: Additional Experiments: 3D Poisson with a Point Charge under Dirichlet Boundary Conditions

 \subsubsection{Boundary Conditions: Dirichlet}

 We focus on the grounded Dirichlet boundary condition:

 Other boundary types such as Neumann or mixed conditions can be handled by modifying the boundary loss.
 For Neumann boundaries, add a gauge constraint.
-These cases are outside the scope of this additional experiment.
+These cases are beyond the scope of this experiment.